SarahTabassum7/SarahTabassum7/README.md

 - Improved team onboarding efficiency by 30% through SOPs and knowledge transfer

-Currently serving as a **Financial Business Analyst at RAZR Capital LLC**, and contributing BA and financial analysis expertise to **SportsPulse** — a live AI-powered sports league management SaaS platform.
+Currently serving as a **Financial Business Analyst at RAZR Capital LLC**, and contributing BA and financial analysis expertise to **SportsPulse**, a live AI-powered sports league management SaaS platform.

 ---